 Default: If no size is specified, the existing size is retained.

 Gets and sets the property VolumeId.

 The ID of the volume.

 Gets and sets the property VolumeType.

-Target EBS volume type of the volume to be modified
+The target EBS volume type of the volume.

 Default: If no type is specified, the existing type is retained.